3 years (BA)

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

 All candidates must also take the Biomedical Admissions Test (BMAT) as part of their application and no student is admitted without interview.
-Any shortlisted candidate, including those from overseas, will be expected to come to Oxford for interview in December.
 Successful candidates must meet our requirements for health and fitness to practise.

 |Test date:||4 November 2020|